Degree distribution: Excess degree distribution

 Excess degree distribution is the probability distribution, for a node reached by following an edge, of the number of other edges attached to that node.
 In other words, it is the distribution of outgoing links from a node reached by following a link.

 Suppose a network has a degree distribution $P(k)$, by selecting one node (randomly or not) and going to one of its neighbors (assuming to have one neighbor at least), then the probability of that node to have $k$ neighbors is not given by $P(k)$.
 The reason is that, whenever some node is selected in a heterogeneous network, it is more probable to reach the hubs by following one of the existing neighbors of that node.
 The true probability of such nodes to have degree $k$ is $q(k)$ which is called the excess degree of that node.
 In the configuration model, which correlations between the nodes have been ignored and every node is assumed to be connected to any other nodes in the network with the same probability, the excess degree distribution can be found as:

 where ${\langle k \rangle}$ is the mean-degree (average degree) of the model.
-It follows to that fact that the average degree of the neighbor of any node is greater than the average degree of that node.
+It follows from that, that the average degree of the neighbor of any node is greater than the average degree of that node.
 In social networks, it mean that your friends, on average, have more friends than you.
 This is famous as the friendship paradox.
 It can be shown that a network can have a giant component, if its average excess degree is larger than one:

 Bear in mind that the last two equations are just for the configuration model and to derive the excess degree distribution of a real-word network, we should also add degree correlations into account.

-The Generating Functions Method
+Generating functions method

 Generating functions can be used to calculate different properties of random networks.
 Given the degree distribution and the excess degree distribution of some network, $P(k)$ and $q(k)$ respectively, it is possible to write two power series in the following forms: